-The scope of the CBRG covers the areas of primary and secondary prevention and treatment of neck and back pain and other spinal disorders, excluding inflammatory diseases and fractures.
+The scope of CBN covers the areas of primary and secondary prevention and treatment of neck and back pain and other spinal disorders, excluding inflammatory diseases and fractures.
 Musculoskeletal inflammatory diseases are generally covered by the Cochrane Musculoskeletal Review Group; fractures are generally covered by the Cochrane Bone, Joint and Muscle Trauma Group; reviews that specifically relate to workplace-based neck and back-related interventions and outcomes are generally covered by the newly-formed Cochrane Occupational Safety and Health Review Group.
 In areas of overlapping clinical interest, the relevant editorial teams collaborate on the review.

 You should check the registered titles and published protocols/reviews on our website to ensure minimal overlap between your topic and an already registered topic.
 Please also see our list of priority review topics here.
 You may also find more information in section 2.3.2 of the Handbook.

 My colleagues and I would like to collaborate on a review.
 How can we put together a successful review team?